lwojcik/sc2pte-frontend-legacy/README.md

 ## License

-Code is available under MIT license.
-See [LICENSE](https://raw.githubusercontent.com/lukemsc/sc2profile-twitch-extension-frontend/master/LICENSE) for more information.
+See [LICENSE](https://raw.githubusercontent.com/sc2pte/frontend-legacy/master/LICENSE) for more information.

 Graphic assets included in the repository are not subject to the license above.